 Independence Health Group, the corporate parent of Independence Blue Cross, named Charles Pizzi the board chairman, the health insurer was scheduled to announce Thursday.

-Pizzi replaces Walter D’Alessio, who had been in the position since 2005.
+Pizzi replaces Walter D'Allessio, who had been in the position since 2005.
 The change will be effective July 1.
-D'Alessio will be chairman emeritus.

 "We are incredibly fortunate to have great board leadership.
 During his tenure, Walt has been a dedicated leader, trusted adviser, and true advocate for Independence, the Philadelphia region, and the millions of members we serve," Daniel J. Hilferty, president and chief executive of Independence.

 D'Allessio is a veteran real estate executive and currently a principal with NorthMarq Advisors LLC.
 Early in his career, he was an executive with the Philadelphia Redevelopment Authority and the Philadelphia Industrial Development Corp.

 Until February 2017, D'Allessio was chairman of Brandywine Realty Trust.
 He stepped down over what Brandywine described as a governance problem involving an initial failure to disclose that Brandywine had paid NorthMarq a $4.2 million brokerage commission when Independence leased part of Brandywine's former Philadelphia Stock Exchange Building.

 Pizzi is best known for his positions as president and chief executive of the Greater Philadelphia Chamber of Commerce from 1989 to 2002 and as president and chief executive of Tasty Baking Co. from 2002 to 2011, when the Philadelphia company was sold to Flowers Foods Inc. for $34.3 million.

 Both Pizzi and D'Allessio have been on the Independence board since 1991.